kumamotone/photo_viewer/README.md

 - `minScale`/`maxScale`: Set the minimum and maximum zoom scale
 - `showDefaultCloseButton`: Toggle the default close button visibility
 - `enableVerticalDismiss`: Enable or disable vertical swipe to dismiss
-- `borderRadius`: Set corner radius for images

-This automatically arranges 1-4 images in an attractive grid layout that opens the PhotoViewer when tapped.

 ## Example